ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 ## Other changes

 * The player can return to the Tower of Time HQ at any point by selecting the button from the options menu
   * This can cause issues if used at specific times.
 Current known:
     * During Boss fights
       * After Courage Note collection (Corrupted Future chase)
         * This is currently an expected action in logic.
 If you do need to teleport during this chase sequence, it is recommended to quit to title and reload the save
 * After reaching ninja village a teleport option is added to the menu to reach it quickly
 * Toggle Windmill Shuriken button is added to option menu once the item is received

 ## Currently known issues
 * Necro cutscene will sometimes not play correctly, but will still reward the item
 * Ruxxtin Coffin cutscene will sometimes not play correctly, but will still reward the item
-* If you receive the Fairy Bottle while in Quillshroom Marsh, The Decurse Queen cutscene will not play
+* If you receive the Fairy Bottle while in Quillshroom Marsh, The Decurse Queen cutscene will not play.
+You can exit to Searing Crags and re-enter to get it to play correctly.
 * If you defeat Barma'thazël, the cutscene afterward will not play correctly since that is what normally transitions you to 2nd quest.
 The game will not kill you if you fall here, so you can teleport to HQ at any point after defeating him.
 * Sometimes upon teleporting back to HQ, Ninja will run left and enter a different portal than the one entered by the player.
-* If playing the game in non-english, sometimes the text entry menus will say "What is your name?" in local language instead of the correct text.
-This can be fixed by going into the game options and selecting your language in the menu.
-It does not need to be changed to something else and back.
 * Text entry menus don't accept controller input

 ## What do I do if I have a problem?